Mao Yisheng

-Dr. Mao Yisheng aka.
+Dr. Mao Yisheng a.k.a.
 Thomson Eason Mao (茅以升 (Máo Yǐshēng, Mao^{2} I^{3}-sheng^{1}); January 9, 1896 – November 12, 1989) was a Chinese structural engineer and social activist.
 He was one of the most famous Chinese structural engineers, a pioneer in bridge construction, and a social activist.

-Biography
+Early life

 Mao was born in Zhenjiang, Jiangsu province.
 He entered Jiaotong University's Tangshan Engineering College (now Southwest Jiaotong University) and earned his bachelor's degree in civil engineering in 1916.
 He earned his master's degree from Cornell University and earned the first Ph.D. ever granted by the Carnegie Institute of Technology (now Carnegie Mellon University) in 1919.
 His doctoral treatise entitled Secondary Stress on Frame Construction is treasured at the Hunt Library of Carnegie Mellon University and the university constructed a statue of him on campus in his honor.

+Career

 Engineer

 Mao was regarded as the founder of modern bridge engineering in China.
+With regard to traditional Chinese bridges, he once said "the most ancient bridge in China is the Zhaozhou Bridge, the most splendid the Lugou Bridge, and the most elegant and artistic the Five-Pavilion Bridge."

 Mao's long and productive career included designing two of the most famous modern bridges in China, the Qiantang River Bridge near Hangzhou, and the Wuhan Yangtze River Bridge in Wuhan.
 The Qiantang River Bridge is the first dual-purpose road-and-railway bridge designed and built by a Chinese.
 He also participated in the construction of China's first modern bridge – Wuhan Yangtze River Bridge.
 During the construction of Wuhan Yangtze River Bridge, Mao Yisheng served as chairman of the Technical Advisory Committee composed of more than 20 foreign and Chinese bridge experts, and solved 14 difficult problems relating to bridge construction.

 He also led the structural design of the Great Hall of the People in Beijing.